wp-plugins/easy-member-pro/readme.txt

 Goto Settings -> WP EasyMemberPro -> Add the URL to your EasyMemberPro installation & update other options and press Save Changes;

 == Changelog ==

-= 1.1.3 = Cleaned Up Page/Post Options Html.
+= 1.2.1 =
-* Released Tuesday, June 3, 2015
-= 1.1.2 = Minor bug fix caused by php error reporting.
-* Released Tuesday, June 2, 2015
+Fixed Bug Where Checkboxes Were Not Displaying When Nessessary.

-= 1.1.1 =
+= 1.2.0 =
+Added Drip Feed options
 Added Logged In Member Tags, to allow displaying of EMP Member Details via shortcodes.

-= 1.1.0 =
-Added Drip Feed options
+Cleaned Up Page/Post Options Html.
-* Released Saturday, May 30, 2015
+* Released Saturday, June 3th, 2015

 = 1.0.1 =
 * First release